-- Genetic condition influenced by the environment that causes the brain to have 'under or over connected' neurons - Like a loose network of nerves that can't capture the complexity of the world (especially the social world).

-This creates the tendency of the child toward repetition and the need to 'keep the world the same'.

-The child with autism tends toward social self absorption and repetition.
+- Genetic condition influenced by th 'under or over connected' neuron - Like a loose network of nerves tha (especially the social world). - This creates the tendency of the cl the world the same'. - The child with autism tends toward social self absorption and repetition.